Young girl dies after medical emergency on flight out of LAX

 LOS ANGELES (KABC) -- A young girl died Thursday night after suffering a medical emergency on a flight out of Los Angeles, authorities said.

-The girl was on a Delta flight from LAX to Seattle when she suffered some type of medical emergency, possibly a cardiac arrest.
+The girl was on Delta Flight 2423 from LAX to Seattle when she suffered some type of medical emergency, possibly a cardiac arrest.

 The plane turned around while still over Southern California and landed at LAX.
 Paramedics were unable to revive the girl and she was pronounced dead.